thorbits/thScripts/README.md

 ## Installation and Usage

 1.  **Get the script -**
-    The command below will download `ezkde_noarch.sh` , save it to /usr/local/bin/ ,make it executable then run the script.
+    The command below will download `ezkde_noarch.sh` , save it to /usr/local/bin/ , make it executable then run the script.
     (be sure to have administrative rights - curl must be already installed).

     ```bash